TickTockBent/TimeTickBase/documentation/Whitepaper.md

 ## 3. Staking Mechanism

 The staking system enables participants to lock TTB tokens and receive a portion of ongoing token generation.
-The minimum stake amount is set at 3,600 TTB - symbolically representing one hour's worth of token generation.
+Stakes are made in units of one stake-hour (3600 TTB) - symbolically representing one hour's worth of token generation.
 This creates a natural alignment between stake amounts and time periods.
 Because any stake below this amount confers no benefit, all staking is tracked in stake-hours, or atomic units of 3,600 TTB.

 Staking operations are managed through smart contracts that track deposits, calculate rewards, and handle withdrawals.
 All staked tokens are subject to a timelock period to prevent rapid withdrawal and maintain system stability.
 The contracts implement comprehensive safety measures including reentrancy protection, balance verification, and atomic transaction handling.